MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback-joberror-method.md

 *pJob* \[in\]
 </dt> <dd>

 Contains job-related information, such as the number of bytes and files transferred before the error occurred.
 It also contains the methods to resume and cancel the job.
-Do not release *pJob*; DO releases the interface when the [**JobError**](https://www.bing.com/search?q=**JobError**) method returns.
+Do not release *pJob*; Delivery Optimization releases the interface when the [**JobError**](https://www.bing.com/search?q=**JobError**) method returns.

 </dd> <dt>

 *pError* \[in\]
 </dt> <dd>

 Contains error information, such as the file being processed at the time the fatal error occurred and a description of the error.
-Do not release *pError*; DO releases the interface when the [**JobError**](https://www.bing.com/search?q=**JobError**) method returns.
+Do not release *pError*; Delivery Optimization releases the interface when the [**JobError**](https://www.bing.com/search?q=**JobError**) method returns.

 </dd> </dl>

 ## Return value

-This method should return **S_OK**; otherwise, DO continues to call this method until **S_OK** is returned.
+This method should return **S_OK**; otherwise, Delivery Optimization continues to call this method until **S_OK** is returned.
 For performance reasons, you should limit the number of times you return a value other than **S_OK** to a few times.
 As an alternative to returning an error code, consider always returning **S_OK** and handling the error internally.
 The interval at which this method is called is arbitrary.

 ## Remarks